Home | Dubai forum | Print

 A report in The National 19 January 2012 said that Expatriate pupils - including children of GCC nationals, diplomats and orphans sponsored by Emiratis - can apply at government schools, too.
 But conditions are that schools give priority to Emirati students, do not accept more than 20% non-Emirati students, and applicants must have a minimum of 90% in Arabic, English, and Mathematics in previous school exams to be eligible to apply.
 It wasn't clear if this applies to the emirate of Abu Dhabi only, or the whole of the UAE.

-Attention Deficit Disorder and ADHD, Autism, Down's Syndrome, Dyslexic, and other Special Needs and disabled children
+Attention Deficit Disorder, ADHD, Autism, Down's Syndrome, Dyslexic, Special Needs and disabled children

 A-levels - Advanced levels (UK/British)